amaccarini/Modelica-PhD-course/index.md

 <p class="note">The course is designed for <strong>in-person participation</strong>.
 However, a limited number of seats will be made available for on-line participation.
 For more info about registration and on-line participation, please see here.</p>

 ### Fee:
-The course is free for students and academics (e.g. post-docs, researchers).
+The course is free for students and academics.
 If you are from the industry, the fee for participating in the course is 1000 EUR.

 ### Prerequisites:
 - Basic knowledge of programming (any language)